DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 You can change the name “multisig_wallet” if you like.

 *Note:* This is storing your master public keys in cleartext on your computer.
-A malicious actor could get hold of this and from that derive all of your bitcoin addresses (your funds are not at risk beacuse of this).
+A malicious actor could get hold of this and from that derive all of your bitcoin addresses (your funds are not at risk because of this).

 #### Single wallet